by Sarah Greenman

 The duration of each mentorship class is 6-months.
-StateraArts runs the program from January-June and July-December.
-In addition to one-on-one engagement with a mentor/mentee, each Mentorship Class enjoys a networking mixer with the entire class.
+In addition to one-on-one engagement with a mentor/mentee, each Mentorship Class enjoys a networking opportunity during a casual meet-up with the entire class.

 While classes are already underway in Chicago and North Carolina, the newly formed chapters will start their first class of mentorship pairings on July 1, 2019.
-New chapters include Boston Area, California Central Coast, Ithaca, Los Angeles, Louisville, Milwaukee, New York City, Philadelphia, Rhode Island, San Francisco Bay Area, and Southern Texas.
-And plans are already in the works for chapters in Alabama, Dallas / Fort Worth, Iowa, Salt Lake, Seattle, Southern Idaho, and Southern Utah.
+New chapters include Boston Area, California Central Coast, Ithaca, Iowa, Los Angeles, Dallas / Fort Worth, New York City, Philadelphia, and Southern Texas.
+And plans are already in the works for chapters in Atlanta, San Francisco Bay Area, Louisville, Milwaukee, Rhode Island, Salt Lake, Seattle, Southern Idaho, and Southern Utah.

 “Establishing a Statera Mentorship chapter in your community is an incredibly rewarding and exciting endeavor - and you don’t have to re-invent the wheel,” says National Mentorship Co-Director Erika Haaland.
 StateraArts has created materials and resources that will equip regional coordinators with the tools they'll need to create a lasting and successful program.
 They’ll have access to organizational systems, email templates, the Statera Mentorship Field Guide, and face-time with Statera’s National Co-Directors.